ZoinerTejada/azure-data-guide/data-guide/overview.md

 ## Data Warehousing

-Store data coming in from multiple sources into Azure Data Lake in their native format.
-SQL Data Warehouse can directly query against the data with a combination of external tables and schema on read capabilities through PolyBase.
-Use Azure Data Factory to store the data you need within your warehouse, and quickly analyze and visualize the combined data with Power BI.
+Store data coming in from multiple sources into [Azure Data Lake Store](https://docs.microsoft.com/azure/data-lake-store/), in their native format.
+[SQL Data Warehouse](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is) can directly query against the data with a combination of external tables and schema on read capabilities through [PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/get-started-with-polybase).
+Use [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/) to store the data you need within your warehouse, and quickly analyze and visualize the combined data with [Power BI](https://docs.microsoft.com/power-bi/).

 ![Data Warehousing](./images/implementation-example_data-warehousing.png)